ARKG Dividend: Yield, Schedule, and What to Expect

 Short answer

 ARKG's approximate 0.00% (does not currently pay a dividend) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks Actively managed (no index); focused on genomics and biotech innovation and passes through the dividends of its holdings, typically quarterly, minus a 0.75% expense ratio.
+It tracks Actively managed (no index); focused on genomics and biotech innovation and passes through the income its holdings generate, usually quarterly, net of the 0.75% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; ARKG is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ARK Invest.

 How does the ARKG dividend work?

-ARKG holds the companies in Actively managed (no index); focused on genomics and biotech innovation, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.75% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+ARKG holds what is in Actively managed (no index); focused on genomics and biotech innovation, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.75% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The ARK Genomic Revolution ETF (ARKG) is an actively-managed fund from Cathie Wood's ARK Invest that targets companies it believes will benefit from advances in genomics, gene editing, molecular diagnostics, and biotechnology.
 The portfolio is highly concentrated, typically holding around 30 to 35 names, with the top 10 positions making up roughly 60% of assets as of early 2026.
 It tilts heavily toward early-stage, pre-profit and clinical-stage biotech names, including CRISPR gene-editing companies, molecular-diagnostics firms, and AI-driven drug discovery platforms.
 ARKG carries a 0.75% expense ratio and has seen its assets fall sharply from a peak near $9 billion in early 2021 to roughly $1.2 billion in early 2026, reflecting both outflows and a deep drawdown in speculative biotech.

 If income is your goal, compare ARKG against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how ARKG's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how ARKG's income fits your real portfolio in Walnut.

 The bottom line on the ARKG dividend